NirupamKhanal/NirupamKhanal/README.md

 ### I am a mathematics and physics undergraduate international student at the _University of Southern Mississippi_.
 > _Exploring the intersection of **technology**, **mathematics**, and **innovation**._

 Currently, I am engaged in research simulating fluid dynamics using a collocation schema known as Local Method for Approximate Particular Solutions (LMAPS), under the supervision of Dr. Huiquing Zhu.
+I am also involved in a number of open-source initiatives you can find below that were launched as of Febuary 2025 and have rapidly developing ecosystems.

 Previously, I worked on investigating brachistochrone curve solutions in hyperbolic space using the Poincaré and flat-chart metrics, a set of differential equations describing the geodesics in these respective metric spaces, under the supervision of Dr. Sungwook Lee.